 ...and the wisdom to distinguish the one from the other."

 Do bear in mind though that although this is possibly the most popular version of the AA serenity prayer, it is by no means the only one.
 It just happens to be the most famous one.

-Different variations have sprung forth over time and it is usually up to the specific group to recite their preferred version.
+Different variations have sprung forth over time, and it is usually up to the specific group to recite their preferred version.

 Nonetheless, neither of these facts takes away the significance these few lines play in AA’s legacy.